sdmlua/RiverJoin/README.md

 **Step 5: Final alignment and attribute join** (Fig. 1e)

 >Evenly spaced points along each FIM HF flowline are used to find the nearest SWORD streamline(s).
 The reach_id of the most frequently matched SWORD flowline is assigned to the FIM HF attribute table.
 This common ID enables direct joining of IRIS slope data to FIM HF flowlines.

+>**Planned enhancement:** Enforce stream-order consistency so a FIM HF flowline only matches SWORD flowlines of the same order (not n ± 1).

 <img src="./images/Flowchart_SpatialJoin_ForTransferSlopeFromIRIS2FIMHF.png" alt="Flowchart" width="650" style="border: 1px solid black; padding: 1px;">